BridgesUNCC/BridgesUNCC.github.io/_posts/2014-07-01-HelloWorld-Tutorial_part3.markdown

 {% endhighlight %}

-> * Our code should now look like this, again, minus the API key which has been removed for security purposes..
+> * Our code should now look like this, again, minus the API key and User Name which has been removed for security purposes..

 ![drawing](/img/Tutorial/sampleCode2.png)